-Now as much all the boxing skill drills and sparring will help prepare Canelo his strength and conditioning is a huge part of his overall conditioning to get him in the best shape possible.
-Having jumped around the weight divisions from light middleweight all the way up to light-heavyweight Canelo has had to adapt to each weight category he is in.
+Now, as much as all the boxing skill drills and sparring will help prepare Canelo his strength and conditioning is a huge part of his overall conditioning to get him in the best shape possible.
+Having jumped around the weight divisions from light-middleweight all the way up to light-heavyweight Canelo has had to adapt to each weight category he is in.

 - Core Medicine ball exercises – check my blog for more ideas